 4. Discussion

-The results of this study demonstrates that students who participated in the online programme reported higher levels of engagement than students in the comparison group.
-Survey responses were analysed using SPSS version 29, which show a consistent improvement across three measures of engagement.
+The results of this study demonstrate that students who participated in the online programme reported higher levels of engagement than students in the comparison group.
+Survey responses were analysed using SPSS version 29, which showed a consistent improvement across three measures of engagement.

 There was also a significant difference in assessment scores between the two groups (p = .06).
-These findings are consistent with the work of Rahman and Lee (2021), who reported that structured online discussion can increase students motivation and improve participation in higher education.
+These findings are consistent with the work of Rahman and Lee (2021), who reported that structured online discussion can increase students’ motivation and improve participation in higher education.

-The programme appears to have reduced the amount of errors students made in weekly assignments.
+The programme appears to have reduced the number of errors students made in weekly assignments.
 In Table 2, 47 participants completed the final assessment, although the Methods section states that the final sample consisted of 45 students.

 Participants also reported that the programme was easier to use than the previous platform, and 68% agreed that it improved their ability to organise independent study.
-This result may be particularly important for first year students who are adjusting to university-level expectations.
+This result may be particularly important for first-year students who are adjusting to university-level expectations.

-Overall, the findings suggests that a structured online learning environment can support student engagement.
-However, the results should be interpreted cautiously because the research was conducted at one institution and relied partly on self reported data.
-Future research should examine whether similar patterns occur in other disciplines and universities.
+Overall, the findings suggest that a structured online learning environment can support student engagement.
+However, the results should be interpreted cautiously because the research was conducted at one institution, and relied partly on self-reported data.
+Future research should examine whether similar patterns occur in other disciplines and at other universities.

 References